sailscastshq/boring-stack/CONTRIBUTING.md

 > ⚠️IMPORTANT **Note**
 >
-> **To ensure a better review experience, we kindly request that you include only one logical change or a set of related changes in each pull request.
-If a pull request becomes too large or contains unrelated changes, it becomes challenging for our reviewers.
-In such cases, they have the right to close the pull request and request separate pull requests for each logical set of related changes.**
+> ** To ensure a better review experience, we kindly request that you use the following format for the PR title: `[chore]`, `[feat]`, or `[fix]`, followed by a descriptive title.
+For example, a chore-related change could have a title like `[chore] Update contributing guidelines`.
+This helps us categorize and understand the nature of the changes made in each PR..**

    - Link the issue you have resolved in the Pull Request Template using the following syntax:
    - If your Pull Request fixes issue #25, add `Fixes #25` or `Closes #25` to the description.